 Tell Mim, Jib & Taew that you’re on a Mekong Kayaks’ tour and they’ll take extra good care of you.

 After you have exited Thai Immigration you catch a bus (40 Bt/person) across the bridge to Lao Immigration in Huay Xai where you need to complete a visa and arrival card (See our Lao Immigration page for costs and visa eligibility details and a copy of the Lao Immigration card you can download and use).
 Opening hours at Huay Xai Immigration are 0600 – 2200.
-It pays to leave early as it’s not uncommon to wait 45 to 90 minutes at Lao Immigration if several buses arrive at once.
+It pays to leave your hotel no later than 0800 as it’s not uncommon to wait 45 to 90 minutes at Lao Immigration if several buses arrive at once.

-After clearing Lao Immigration, if you are on a Mekong Kayaks organised cruise your guide will will meet you inside Immigration, facilitate clearances and have transport to the port waiting.
+After clearing Lao Immigration, if you are on a Mekong Kayaks organised cruise your guide will meet you inside Immigration, facilitate clearances and have transport to the port waiting.

 If you are catching a public river boat to meet your Mekong Kayaks’ guide at Ban Lad Khammune, take a tuk-tuk to the port at Huay Xai (about 12kms away) and buy a slow boat ticket to Ban Lad Khammune.
 Then look for the number of your public ferry boat and tell the captain you want to be dropped off at Ban Lad Khammune the next day.
 Tuk-tuk cost is about 200 Bt (~US$7).

 After 2 days of getting there, you are finally on the mighty Mekong River.
 Sit back and relax and enjoy the cruise.